 ‘Empty nest syndrome’ is a useful term in normalising a sense of loss, a new lack of purpose maybe (the physicality of parenting removed after some 18 years of dependency.
 Does it capture the excitement, the hope, the colour of success and possibility, also experienced by some?

 It depends how we’re wired, the quality of our relationship with the departing child, and a bunch of non-related factors.
 Like what else is going on with life and the universe, before, during and after.

 Empty nest syndrome has been the go-to phrase for so long, that it unwittingly masks the complexity of the event, reducing it to a tick list of emotions.

-While it’s real for some, it seems to reduce our language around the experience, and curtail our capacity to share the richness of our stories.
+While it’s real for some, this simple term seems to reduce our language around the experience, and curtail our capacity to share the richness of our stories.
 It dominates the narrative, leaving quieter, sometimes less palatable stories unheard (and hence ‘not normal’).
 It pre-determines what the experience will be.
-This profound human experience, this time in our lives, needs to express itself through a far more (wildly) colourful palette!
+This profound human experience, this time in our lives, needs to express itself through a far more colourful palette!

 Many embrace the empty nest.
 Without guilt or sorrow.
 That is, without the syndrome.

 Some have longed for it.
 Some feel relief, a lightness of being.
 Free.
 Some feel OK with feeling OK, while others feel guilty about feeling OK.
 To even contemplate such things may feel like a betrayal – to child, family, self.
 A heinous truth, a guilty secret.
 (Let’s stick with ’empty nest syndrome’.
 Easier!)